Prevent Premature Ejaculation: How to Not Cum Fast

 One of the more popular techniques for men coping with premature ejaculation involves squeezing the tip of your penis for a few seconds when you feel like you’re about to reach orgasm and ejaculate.

-Using the squeeze technique during sex is simple — just gently squeeze between the glans and shaft of your penis as you feel orgasm approaching.
+Using the squeeze technique during sex is simple — just gently squeeze between the glans (the head) and shaft of your penis as you feel orgasm approaching.
 You can also get your partner to do this for you to make the experience more intimate.

 Our guide to the squeeze technique for premature ejaculation goes into more detail about how you can use this technique to enjoy more satisfying sex.